mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 ##### 1:49:28

-Well you know, sometimes I take *[unintelligible]* an airplane when I take a trip, and my son says, “Dad, you should have insurance.” *[He laughs.]* And I say, “No. I don't want the insurance.
+Well you know, sometimes I take ... an airplane when I take a trip, and my son says, “Dad, you should have insurance.” *[He laughs.]* And I say, “No. I don't want the insurance.
 Because, how can I take money with me?
 Insurance *for whom*?
 For *you*?
 No.” *[Laughter.]* I don't like it.
 If I'm going to die, I want to take the insurance *with* me. *[Laughter.]* Well, I pay the money for the life insurance.
 I really appreciate it; but I don't appreciate it.
 I cannot take the $200,000 with me.
 So I have to believe that amount of money is for *whom*? *[unintelligible]*

 Such [delusions](glossary#delusion) come up, always.
 This is really flickering.
 But whatever you say, take the insurance or not take the insurance, death comes.